Top-NotchOutdoorSearch

 Display

-The Striker 7sv has a 7-inch screen with ClearVu and SideVU as well as CHIRP.
-It’s one of the best value fish finders in the striker series fish finders.
+The Striker 7sv runs a 7-inch screen with ClearVu, SideVu, and CHIRP.
+It is one of the best value units in the STRIKER series.

 Features